Skip to main content

 Each file is self-contained.
 Deploy the right file based on the branch or CI environment.

-Share common definitions in a base file and override per environment:
+Share common definitions in a base file and add environment-specific resources in separate files:

 config/